 - Explosions/Remote violence: one-sided violent events in which the tool for engaging in conflict creates asymmetry by taking away the ability of the target to respond

-- Violence against civilians: violent events where an organised armed group deliberately inflicts violence upon unarmed non-combatants
+- Violence against civilians: violent events where an organized armed group deliberately inflicts violence upon unarmed non-combatants

 - Riots: violent events where demonstrators or mobs engage in disruptive acts